 The 2014 Lincoln MKX is ranked:

-Reviewers say the Lincoln MKX offers a pleasant ride and plenty of standard features, but it falters with uninspiring handling and quirky electronic features.
+Automotive journalists say the 2014 Lincoln MKX offers a pleasant ride and plenty of standard features, but it falters with uninspiring handling and quirky electronic features.

 - “The MKX is not an Audi Q5.
 If you're looking for a diesel or hybrid powertrain, a sportier driving experience or a more refined interior, the Europeans still have the upper hand.
 Also, the MyLincoln Touch system still seems a bit too temperamental." -- Kelley Blue Book